PrathamJha1/st_tabs/template/README.md

-# streamlit-custom-component
+# st_tabs

-Streamlit component that allows you to do X
+Streamlit component that allows you to do change the tabbar as per your need This component has implement Material UI tabbar component in order to create simple yet good looking tab with the functionality to change its background color,textcolor,hoverstate color,font-size and font-weight respectively.
 ## Installation instructions

 ```sh